 Impact Mitigation Measure Action(s) Component Implementing Party Timing Monitoring Party Manual traffic control when necessary Proper advance warning and posted signage concerning street dosures Provisions for pedestrian and bicycle safety A copy of the construction traffic management plan shall be submitted to local emergency response agencies and transit provides, and these agencies shall be notified at least 30 days before the commencement of construction that would partially or fully obstruct roadways. b) The project applicant, in coordination with the City of Sacraments.
 Regional Transit, and other transit providers within the project vicinity and subject to their approval, shall feeting temporary bus stop locations and cause ADA-compliant replacement bus stop locations and cause ADA-compliant replacement bus stop locations facilities to be constructed.
 Potential bus stop locations include (but are not limited to).
 J Street to the west of Ath Street, and J Street to the east of the Street.
 The relocation of bus stops may have a secondary impact related to the loss-felocation of a small number of on-street parking spaces and/or locating as maintenance.
-This secondary impact would not be significant. c) The project applicant shall implement the planned conversion of 3'd Street, from Capitol Mall to L. Street, from Street, from Structured on American (Street, from Capitol Mall to L. Street, from Capitol of the Capitol Mall to Capitol of 5'd Street, from Street for Mall to tune felt on 3'd Street in Street and travel span for Street in Mall to tune felt on 3'd Street and travel and street parking on the east side of 3'd Street.
-The improvements shall include the provision for eastboard buses on Capitol Mall to tune left on 3'd Street and travel along 3'd 4.10-11: The Proposed Project would contribute to cumulatively unacceptable intersection operations in the City of Sacramento.
+This secondary impact would not be significant. c) The project applicant shall implement the planned conversion of 3'd Street, from Capitol Mall to L. Street, from Street, from Structured one-way (southbounden)/y cortiguration to a two-way contiguration prior to the closure of 5th Street, This project will provide an alternative travel route during the 5th Street closure.
+This shall include the installation of lane/intersection restripting, signing, and raffine, signing and raffine, signing and raffine, signing and raffine, signing and read signing on the east side of 3rd Street.
+The improvements shall include the provision for eastbound buses on Capitol Mall to turn left on 3rd Street and travel along 3'rd.
+4.10-11: The Proposed Project would contribute to cumulatively unacceptable intersection operations in the City of Sacramento.
 4.10-11 Implement Mitigation Measure 4.10-1.
 See Mitigation Measure 4.10-1.
 ESC, SPD See Mitigation Measure 4.10-1.
 See Mitigation Measure 4.10-1.
 See Mitigation Measure 4.10-1.
 4.10-13: The Proposed Project would contribute to cumulatively unacceptable operations on freeway facilities maintained by Caltrans.
 4.10-13 Implement Mitigation Measure 4.10-2.
 See Mitigation Measure 4.10-2.
 ESC, SPD See Mitigation Measure 4.10-2.
 See Mitigation Measure 4.10-2.
 See Mitigation Measure 4.10-2.
 4.10-14: The Proposed Project would worsen cumulatively unacceptable queuing on the J Street freeway off-ramps from I-5.
 4.10-14 Implement Mitigation Measure 4.10-3.
 See Mitigation Measure 4.10-3.
 ESC See Mitigation Measure 4.10-3.
 See Mitigation Measure 4.10-3.
 See Mitigation Measure 4.10-3.